Video – Trailer Test Ride!

 The Test Ride Video

 Here is some video from our first drive.
 Unfortunately, with the truck moving and the trailer moving, you can’t really see the suspension motion in the video.
 The camera shutter speed is just not fast enough to capture the action.
 You can definitely see it with your eye, so maybe soon we’ll hook up the GoPro on the trailer and see what we get.
 I’m sure that camera will give a more accurate view.
-Anyway, here are a few short clips of the trailer test drive.
+Anyway, here are a few short clips of the first trailer test drive.